Charleston (SC) hosts Clark and Citadel

 Charleston (SC) Cougars (7-1) at Citadel Bulldogs (5-3)

-The Cougars are 0-1 on the road.
-Charleston (SC) averages 81.5 points and has outscored opponents by 5.6 points per game.
+The Cougars are 0-1 in road games.
+Charleston (SC) ranks seventh in the CAA with 11.8 assists per game led by Ryan Larson averaging 3.9.

-TOP PERFORMERS: Clark is scoring 17.4 points per game and averaging 6.9 rebounds for the Bulldogs.
+TOP PERFORMERS: Clark is shooting 53.6% and averaging 17.4 points for the Bulldogs.
 Austin Ash is averaging 3.5 made 3-pointers for Citadel.

-Ryan Larson is averaging 11.9 points, 3.9 assists and 1.5 steals for the Cougars.
+Larson is shooting 52.3% and averaging 11.9 points for the Cougars.
 Dalton Bolon is averaging 11.8 points for Charleston (SC).

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.